Tsmith5151/coding-challenges/README.md

 # Python Coding Challenges

-This repo contains my solutions to some LeetCode and HackerRank challenges written in Python.
+This repo contains my solutions to some LeetCode and HackerRank challenges in addition to scripts covering various data structures/algorithms written in Python.
 The repo will be periodically updated with more examples over time covering the following problem types:

 - Arrays
 - Binary Trees
 - Dynamic Programming
 - Hashmap
+- Heaps
 - Linked List
 - Matrix
 - Probability